Convert millimeter to fractional inches

 The Metric System

-Like other systems, the "Imperial" had some slight variations between the adopted standards, i.e.: an inch in England was not exactly the same as a Canadian inch and the Imperial gallon differed from the American gallon, these and other differences generated numerous technical-commercial problems.
-It was not until the late 1950s that the Imperial System was uniformed worldwide, and among other resolutions, the equivalence between millimeter and inch was established:
+Like other systems, the Imperial System had some slight variations between the standards adopted.
+For example, an inch in England was not exactly the same as a Canadian inch, and the Imperial gallon differed from the U.S. gallon.
+These and other differences generated numerous technical and commercial problems.
+It was not until the late 1950s that the Imperial System was standardized internationally, and among other resolutions, the equivalence between the millimeter and the inch was established: